 Considerations regarding the mental health expert: On a suggestion that the defendant may be incompetent to stand trial, the court may appoint one or more disinterested experts to examine the defendant, and on a determination that evidence exists to support a finding of incompetence to stand trial, the judge must appoint one or more disinterested experts for that purpose.
 Tex.
 Code Crim.
-Proc.
-Ann. art.
+Proc. art.
 46B.021.
 To qualify for appointment, a psychiatrist or psychologist must have the qualifications set forth in Texas Code of Criminal Procedure art.
 46B.022.
-Note that these qualifications have changed substantially from prior law and limit court-appointed experts to psychiatrists or Ph.D. level psychologists with additional training and experience requirements.
+Qualifications have changed substantially in recent years and limit court-appointed experts to psychiatrists or Ph.D. level psychologists with additional training and experience requirements.
 But see Tex.
 Code Crim.
-Proc.
-Ann. art.
+Proc. art.
 46B.022(c) (allowing the court, when exigent circumstances require it, to appoint a psychiatrist or psychologist who has specialized expertise but who does not otherwise meet the qualifications set out in 46B.022).
 Moreover, an expert involved in the treatment of the defendant may not be appointed for the purpose of evaluating the defendant's competence to stand trial.
 Tex.
 Code Crim.
-Proc.
-Ann. art.
-46B.021 (c).
+Proc. art.
+46B.021(c).
 If the defendant wishes to be examined by an expert of his or her own choice, the court, on timely request, must provide the expert with reasonable opportunity to examine the defendant.
 Tex.
 Code Crim.
-Proc.
-Ann. art.
+Proc. art.
 46B.021(f).
 Judicial decisions in Texas have required the state to provide (or reimburse the expenses for) an independent medical expert for indigent defendants.
-Brian D. Shannon & Daniel H. Benson, Texas Criminal Procedure and the Offender With Mental Illness: An Analysis and Guide 70 (3rd ed.
-2005) (citing DeFreece v.
+Brian D. Shannon & Daniel H. Benson, Texas Criminal Procedure and the Offender With Mental Illness: An Analysis and Guide 79 (4th ed.
+2008) (citing DeFreece v.
 State, 848 S.W.2d 150, 159 (Tex.
 Crim.
 App.
 1993)).